Experience Classic Riding Fun with the 12″ Amish Push Scooter & Kick Bike.

 Cleaning: Use a damp cloth to clean your kick scooter and avoid aggressive scrubbing or soaking.
 Avoid riding through salt, as it can dull surfaces.
 Touch up painted surfaces with a matching color available from your kick scooter dealer.

-Back "stomp" Brake: Check the stomp brake lever to make sure it comes in contact with the tire when pressed with a foot and that the tire does not show rough wear from using it.
+Back "stomp" Brake: Check the stomp brake lever to ensure it contacts the tire when pressed with the foot, and that the tire does not show rough wear from use.

-Bearings: Open-sided bicycle ball bearings will require regular cleaning and lube as a regular bicycle.
+Bearings: Open-sided bicycle ball bearings require regular cleaning and lubrication, as with standard bicycle bearings.

-Tires: Make sure that tire air valves are clean before filling tires with air.
+Tires: Ensure tire air valves are clean before inflating.
 Maintain air pressure to the PSI rating on the tire sidewall.
 Check treads and sidewalls for wear and cracking.
-Understand how to remove and replace your tires, and, as a convenience, always have extra inner tubes available.
-Many tutorials and videos related to tire maintenance are available on the web should you need more information.
+Understand how to remove and replace your tires, and, as a convenience, always keep extra inner tubes on hand.
+Many tutorials and videos on tire maintenance are available online if you need more information.

-Accidents: After an accident, a thorough equipment examination is required.
+Accidents: After an accident, a thorough examination of the equipment is required.
 Check the frame to make sure it is not bent.
 Check that all the seams and welded joints are firm.
-Check brakes and the hand brake lever to make sure all are in proper position and work.
+Check the brakes and the handbrake lever to ensure they are in the proper position and working.

-Helmets: Although there is no law requiring that kick scooter riders wear one, we recommend that wear well-made biking helmets.
+Helmets: Although there is no law requiring it, we recommend that kick scooter riders wear well-made bike helmets.